A Wellington to Auckland road trip was one of the best things I did while travelling New Zealand!

 The other main expense will come down to food and drink.
 This is an inescapable cost while travelling.
 My advice would be to use the kitchens in the hostels and cook as much food as you can!

 Staple foods, such as pasta and rice are reasonably cheap in New Zealand, so if you stick to these you should able to save a fair bit of money.
-This is essential in my opinion, as it leads onto the next point!
+Check out my post on road trip food ideas for advice on what to eat on a road trip!
+This is essential in my opinion, as it leads to the next point!

 the wealth of activities to do on a Wellington to Auckland road trip mean that you’ll need some money to do a few of these!